 1. Fisherman Bastion and the Area of the Buda Castle

-3. Elisabeth Bridge, Margaret Bridge, Chain Bridge, Freedom Bridge
+3. Elisabeth Bridge, Margaret Bridge, Chain Bridge, Liberty Bridge

 6. Budapest’s thermal baths